Curves of Minimax Curvature: Maximum Principle

-The problems that yield a solution with $\lambda_0 = 0$ are referred to as {\em abnormal}, so are their solutions, in the optimal control theory literature, for which the conditions obtained from the maximum principle are independent of the objective functional $\int_0^{t_f} \alpha(t)\,dt$ in Problem~(OC) and therefore not sufficiently informative.
-The problems that yield $\lambda_0 > 0$, and their solutions, are referred to as {\em normal}.
+The problems that yield a solution with $\lambda_0 = 0$ are referred to as {\em abnormal}, so are their solutions, in optimal control theory, for which the conditions obtained from the maximum principle are independent of the objective functional $\int_0^{t_f} \alpha(t)\,dt$ in Problem~(OC) and therefore not sufficiently informative.
+The problems that result in $\lambda_0 > 0$, and their solutions, are referred to as {\em normal}.
 Lemma~\ref{normality} below states that we can rule out abnormality for Problem~(OC).